 Cultivation is not in the scope of testing of this protocol, but is included in Exhibit 2 to identify the contaminants of concern potentially introduced during cultivation.
 These include non-organic pesticides, metals, and other synthetic organic compounds in environmental media or other cultivation inputs (e.g., soil amendments, hydroponic products), as well as fungal and bacterial growth on the plants.
 Environmental media must be tested, as described in the Protocol for Sampling and Analysis of Environmental Media for Massachusetts Registered Medical Marijuana Dispensaries, to reduce the introduction of chemical contaminants during cultivation.
-However, this testing will not necessarily ensure that the marijuana plants are free of chemical contaminants, and does not address fungal/bacterial infestation.
-Therefore, medical marijuana products must be tested for chemical contamination before they can be distributed.
+However, this testing will not necessarily ensure that the Marijuana plants are free of chemical contaminants, and does not address fungal/bacterial infestation.
+Therefore, Marijuana products must be tested for chemical contamination before they can be distributed, sold and consumed.

-Marijuana should be cultivated and harvested in traceable "cultivation batches," such that all marijuana within a cultivation batch has been produced with the same seed or plant stock, soil or other solid growing media, water, other agricultural/hydroponic inputs, and growing conditions.
-Cultivation batches should be sequentially numbered and traced throughout post-harvest production steps, and manufacturing/processing batch numbers must be included on the labels of all products to facilitate product recalls (105 CMR 725.105(E)(2)(e) and 725.105(E)(3)(g)).
+Marijuana should be cultivated and harvested in traceable "cultivation batches," such that all Marijuana within a cultivation batch has been produced with the same seed or plant stock, soil or other solid growing media, water, other agricultural/hydroponic inputs, and growing conditions.
+Cultivation batches should be sequentially numbered and traced throughout post-harvest production steps, and manufacturing/processing batch numbers must be included on the labels of all products to facilitate product recalls.